-Container objects are the core of LXD.
-Containers can be created, updated, and deleted.
-Most of the methods for operating on the container itself are asynchronous, but many of the methods for getting information about the container are synchronous.
+Instance objects are the core of LXD.
+They are the result of supporting the management of virtual machines.
+Instances can be created, updated, and deleted.
+Most of the methods for operating on the instance itself are asynchronous, but many of the methods for getting information about the instance are synchronous.